sergeinack3/PowerEduc/lib/phpspreadsheet/readme_powereduc.txt

    - /vendor/myclabs/*
    - /vendor/symfony/polyfill-mbstring
  * If it has pulled these through, remove them from the required packages and run composer again.
- * Check any new libraries that have been added and make sure they do not exist in Moodle already.
+ * Check any new libraries that have been added and make sure they do not exist in PowerEduc already.
  * If the following exist, remove the following folders (and their content):
    - vendor/phpoffice/phpspreadsheet/bin
    - vendor/phpoffice/phpspreadsheet/docs